Image

 Attali

-Erieta Attali was born in 1966 in Tel Aviv, Israel.
-Is an architectural and landscape photographer specializing in fine art, whose work spans from Eurasia to Australia and the Americas.
+Erieta Attali was born in Tel Aviv, Israel, in 1966.
+She is a fine art landscape and architecture photographer whose work spans from Eurasia to Australia and the Americas.

-After studying photography at Goldsmiths, University of London, she continued her research at the Columbia University Graduate School of Architecture in New York, with support from the Fulbright Foundation, and at Waseda University in Tokyo, with support from the Japan Foundation.
-She completed her PhD at the RMIT School of Architecture and Design in Melbourne, Australia.
+After studying photography at Goldsmiths, University of London, she continued her research at the Columbia University Graduate School of Architecture, Planning and Preservation with support from the Fulbright Foundation, and at Waseda University with support from the Japan Foundation.
+She completed her PhD at the RMIT School of Architecture and Design.

-Between 1992 and 2002, Attali extensively photographed archaeological sites and finds for the Greek Ministry of Culture, working throughout Greece and at various monuments and archaeological sites in Italy, Turkey, France, and the United Kingdom, specializing in underground burials and wall paintings.
+Between 1992 and 2002, Attali extensively photographed archaeological sites and findings for the Greek Ministry of Culture, working throughout Greece and at monuments and archaeological sites in Italy, Turkey, France, and the United Kingdom, specializing in underground burials and wall paintings.

-Attali has received several prestigious awards and grants from the Fulbright Foundation, the Japan Foundation, the Graham Foundation in Chicago, the Dreyer Foundation in Denmark, the Danish Arts Council, the Norwegian Embassy in Copenhagen, the Chilean Ministry of Culture in Santiago, and the Marie Curie Research Fellowship, among others.
+Attali has received numerous prestigious awards and grants from institutions including the Fulbright Foundation, the Japan Foundation, the Graham Foundation, the Dreyer Foundation in Denmark, the Danish Arts Council, the Norwegian Embassy in Copenhagen, the Chilean Ministry of Culture in Santiago, and the Marie Curie Research Fellowship, among others.

-His photographic work has been exhibited internationally and published by prestigious international design magazines and publishing houses.
+Her photographic work has been exhibited internationally in museums and cultural institutions around the world and has been widely published by leading international design magazines and publishing houses.

-She is currently preparing three new photography monographs in collaboration with Spector Books in Leipzig, ArchiTangle Books in Berlin, and Hartmann Projects Verlag in Stuttgart.
+Attali is the author of Erieta Attali on the Felix-Nussbaum-Haus.
+Approaching Resistance (Stuttgart: Hartmann Books, 2026).
+She is currently preparing three new photography monographs in collaboration with Spector Books, ArchiTangle Books, and Hartmann Projects Verlag.

 + + copy Created with Sketch.